Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Linear growth

 \begin{thm}[see {\cite[Theorem 4.4]{LevittGBS}}] Suppose $G$ is a GBS group with trivial modulus, and let $H$ be the quotient of $G$ by its centre.
 Then there is a finite index subgroup $\Out_0(G)$ of $\Out(G)$ fitting into a split exact sequence

 where $k$ is the rank of the underlying graph, and $\Out_0(H)$ is a finite index subgroup of $\Out(H)$.
 The section of $\Out_0(H)$ fixes the centre of $G$. \end{thm}

 The $\Z^k$ subgroup should be thought of as $\Hom(\pi_1(\Gamma),Z(G))$: it acts by multiplying every ``HNN-like generator'' by an element of the centre.
-The subgroup $\Out_0(H)$ consists of (outer classes of) automorphisms which preserve the conjugacy classes of elliptic elements, and leave the image of a certain map $\overline{\tau}$ to some finite cyclic group.
+In fact, it is generated by Dehn Twists - the last term in Theorem~\ref{thm:BassJiang}.
+The subgroup $\Out_0(H)$ consists of (outer classes of) automorphisms which preserve the conjugacy classes of elliptic elements, and the image of a certain map $\overline{\tau}$ to some finite cyclic group.